Hrithik06/react/foundation/FoundationNotes.md

   ```

 ## Composing Components
-  Component Composition is a technique in react where a bew component is created using exisiting components.
+  Component Composition is a technique in react where a new component is created using exisiting components.
 For Example:
   ```jsx
   const Title = () => <h2>Title Element</h2>;
   const Heading = () => (